 If you or a loved one has been accused of terroristic threats in Georgia, you need legal representation immediately.
 This is a serious charge that will affect your future, so there is no time to waste.
-Lawson and Berry are Georgia's premier criminal defense firm and are ready to assist with your case.
+Our Terroristic Threat Attorneys in Georgia are ready to assist with your case.
 Our attorneys have decades of experience and will ensure you receive the best defense possible.

 Georgia Law on Terroristic Threats